 The student must pay the fees for the full year whether the classes are attended for all or part of the course, except in the case where he is compelled to withdraw from the University through illness or for some other equally valid and accepted reason.

 For Examinations.

 An application for Examination must be accompanied by the proper fee.

-Individual subjects of dental examination, each subject 5.00 Supplementary examination, each subject 10.00
+Supplementary examination, each subject\$10.00